American Bottoms 100

 Headquarters of the race will be held at the Sunset Overlook in Columbia, Illinois, twenty minutes from downtown St. Louis, Missouri.
 11604 Bluff Rd, Columbia, IL 62236.

-Start of the 55 mile race is at the Kaskaskia River Campground and finishes in Columbia.
+Start of the 55 mile race is at the Kaskaskia River Project Campground and finishes at Sunset Overlook in Columbia.
 Packet pickup is at Sunset Overlook on Friday, and at Kaskaskia on Saturday morning.
 For runners who do not plan on driving to the start line, there will be a shuttle bus in Columbia on Saturday morning.

-The people at Sunset Overlook were gracious enough to let us use their facility, so please grab some beer & pizza after the race and enjoy the view.
+The people at Sunset Overlook were gracious enough to let us use their facility, so please grab a drink after the race and enjoy the view.

 Directions to 55 mile start line